jara001/f1tenth-rules/rules.md

 ## 2.1 Vehicle classes

-1. The in-person competition distinguishes two vehicle classes: Restricted Class and Open Class.

-2. **Restricted Class** allows only cars that meet the following constraints:
+1. **Vehicle Class** allows only cars that meet the following constraints:

     1. The vehicle is constructed according to the official [bill of materials](https://f1tenth.readthedocs.io/en/stable/getting_started/build_car/bom.html).
 The teams are allowed to use components of similar or lower specifications.
     2. Each vehicle will be inspected as a part of qualification whether it meets the criteria.
 In case the criteria are not met, the vehicle is moved to the Open Class.